Solo Therapist? How to Handle Phone Calls While in Session (SimplePractice Users)

 How does a solo therapist handle phone calls during sessions?

-Solo therapists cannot answer phones during sessions.
+Solo therapists can’t answer phones during sessions.
 The most effective solution is an AI receptionist that answers calls 24/7 and books appointments directly into SimplePractice.
 This eliminates the missed call problem entirely without requiring staff, callbacks, or interrupting sessions.
 The AI handles scheduling, intake, and insurance questions while you focus on clients.

 How much does a solo therapist lose from missed calls?